How to Choose a Bulimia Treatment Program/Center

 When working with people with bulimia nervosa or other eating disorders, this could include exercises to develop a healthier body image or confront the fear of weight gain.
 Patients may look at their own bodies in the mirror and be given prompts to help view their healthy weight and body shape as “normal” or even beautiful.

 Exposure therapy for BN can also help reduce binge eating and confront other disordered eating habits.
-This can be done by sitting with a mental health professional through meals or slowly reintroducing certain types of food into someone’s regular diet, among other techniques.
-[3]
+This can be done by sitting with a mental health professional through meals or slowly reintroducing certain types of food into someone’s regular diet, among other techniques.3

-Nutritional counseling takes more of an educational approach to treatment, to help promote harm reduction.
-Through this method, you’ll work with a professional to learn about the importance of a balanced and nutritious diet, and how certain foods can help build a stronger, healthier body.
+Nutritional counseling takes more of an educational approach to treatment to help promote harm reduction.
+Through this method, you’ll work with a professional to learn about the importance of a balanced and nutritious diet and how certain foods can help build a stronger, healthier body.

 Nutritional counseling is an important part of most eating disorder treatment plans, especially in the early stages.
 Eating disorders like BN often result in serious health complications due to malnutrition.
-With purging-type BN in particular, the concern is around someone developing dangerous electrolyte imbalances.
-[4]
+With purging-type BN in particular, the concern is around someone developing dangerous electrolyte imbalances.4

-Nutrition counselors may also help you develop an eating plan to help make sure food intake remains steady and healthy eating habits are practiced in the future.
+Nutrition counselors may also help you develop an eating plan to help make sure food intake remains steady and that healthy eating habits are practiced in the future.

 While medications are often not imagined as a primary treatment for bulimia nervosa, some have been found to be helpful for managing sustained recovery.